kalypso2/COP4331-contact-manager/README.md

 # contact-manager
-This is a platform where users can store and manage information for their contacts
+This is a platform where users can create contacts and manage their information